 Aside from growing natural nails, one other problem a lot of hand models face daily has to deal with grown cuticles.
 A grown cuticle can be embarrassing and, at the same time, annoying to deal with, but after going through this article, you’ll surely be a PRO at taming it.

 So what’s an overgrown cuticle?
 A cuticle is said to be overgrown when it extends from its usual position (which is usually close to the proximal fold ) and then covers part of the nails.

-When this happens, you may be faced with arrays of problems such as having to deal with hangnails, infections from torn cuticles and various other complications.
+When this happens, you may face multiple problems, such as having to deal with hangnails, infections from torn cuticles, and various other complications.

-So having a basic knowledge of what cuticle entails, its usefulness to your nails and how to care for them will not only save you from battling with overgrown or damaged cuticles but will keep them healthy and in good shape.
+So having a basic knowledge of what cuticle entails, their usefulness to your nails, and how to care for them will save you from battling with overgrown or damaged cuticles and keep them healthy and in good shape.

-Cuticles don’t just grow out weird, there are one or two reasons why they keep growing to the point of you wanting to trim them down.
+Cuticles don’t just grow out weird; there are one or two reasons why they keep rising to the point of you wanting to trim them down.

-What I’ve found out over the past year’s is this.
-If you don’t take proper care of your cuticles, they’ll certainly grow out to disappoint you.
+What I’ve found out over the past years is this.
+If you don’t take proper care of your cuticles, they’ll undoubtedly grow out to disappoint you.

-With that being said, below are some obvious reasons or causes of overgrown cuticles.
+With that being said, below are some apparent reasons or causes of overgrown cuticles.

 1. Excessive trimming

 3. Low maintenance culture.